Boosting galactic outflows with enhanced resolution: Energetics of better-resolved outflows

 Figure~\ref{fig:loadingfactors} shows the mass, energy and metal outflow rates (top, middle and bottom panels respectively) at 1 and 5 kpc (left and right panels respectively).
-Violin plots showcase distributions across the evolution of each simulation, highlighting their medians (diamonds) and 16-84 confidence intervals (black lines).
-We remove negative outflow rates (i.e. inflows) as they bias low the median and confidence interval estimates, but note that inflows only occur for the fiducial case at 5 kpc (27 per cent of our time samples) and never in the runs where resolution is enhanced.
+Violin plots showcase distributions across the time evolution of each simulation, highlighting their medians (diamonds) and 16-84 confidence intervals (black lines).

 Outflows close to the disc (left panels) are significantly mass and metal loaded ($\massloading, \metalloading \geq 1$) but not energy loaded ($\energyloading \ll 1$).
-Enhancing off-the-disc-plane resolution leads to a mild but systematic evolution, with a 50 per cent enhancement in the median mass loading factor between the fiducial and the most resolved case, a factor of three growth in the energy loading factor, and near-constant median metal loading factor.
-These enhancements are consistent with the trends of faster-moving, cold-to-warm gas and more energetic hot phases established in Section~\ref{sec:outflowstructure:kinematics}.
-However, their significance remains difficult to interpret, as stochasticity due to varying star formation activity at different times (black lines show the 16-84 confidence intervals) as well as the overall noise in the evolution of a numerical setup at a given resolution (Appendix~\ref{app:stochasticity}) can generate shifts of a similar magnitude.
+Enhancing off-the-disc-plane resolution leads to a mild but systematic evolution, with a 50 per cent enhancement in the median mass loading factor between the fiducial and the most resolved case, a factor of two growth in the energy loading factor, and a 20 per cent increase in the median metal loading factor.
+These limited increases in mass and metal loading are consistent with the relatively unchanged mass-weighted PDF in Figure~\ref{fig:tvz_1kpc} (top panels), while the increase in energy loading factor is consistent with the hotter hot phase and better captured transition of the sonic-to-subsonic transition close to the disc (Figure~\ref{fig:tvz_1kpc}, bottom panels).
+However, except for the energy loading factor, the significance of these increases remains difficult to interpret, as stochasticity due to varying star formation activity at different times (black lines show the 16-84 confidence intervals) as well as the overall noise in the evolution of a numerical setup at a given resolution (Appendix~\ref{app:stochasticity}) can generate shifts of a similar magnitude.

-In contrast, differences further away from the galaxy (right panels) are far more significant, with a seven-fold increase in mass loading (median $\massloading = 0.65, 2.35, 3.9, 4.5$ from purple to green), and a five-fold increase in energy (median $\energyloading = 0.13, 0.38, 0.52, 0.51$) and metal loading factors (median $\metalloading = 1.3, 2.7, 4.9, 6.1$).
+In contrast, differences further away from the galaxy (right panels) are far more significant, with a two-fold increase in mass loading (median $\massloading = 0.20, 0.34, 0.43, 0.47$ from purple to green) and metal loading factors (median $\metalloading = 0.46, 0.72, 0.84, 0.98$), and a five-fold increase in energy loading factor (median $\energyloading = 0.0034, 0.0085, 0.0090, 0.017$).
 Importantly, these shifts with enhanced resolution are close to exceeding the 16-84 confidence interval span of the fiducial case and are robust against run-to-run stochasticity (Appendix~\ref{app:stochasticity}).
-Furthermore, these results are conservative, as we remove inflows which only impact the fiducial case at 5 kpc and further extend its distribution towards negative loading factors.